-Earn while you learn: advice on financial support for apprentices.
+Earn while you learn: financial advice on apprenticeship funding, salaries and apprentice discount cards.

 As if getting paid to study wasn't enough of a perk, you'll also be entitled to paid holidays and bank holidays too.
 It's a good idea to discuss details with your employer before entering a training agreement, but you are entitled to at least 20 days of holiday every year - whatever you get on top of that is a bonus!
 There are some rules you'll have to follow when you take holiday (some employers don't let you take holidays at certain times of the year, for example).
 Speak to your employer to find out what their policy is.